mark-wiemer/mocha-wiki/Third-party-reporters.md

   Mocha 1.3.0 allows you to define custom third-party reporters within your own test suite, or by using npm modules.
-For example if "lcov-reporter" was published to npm, you would simply add it to your package.json as a `developmentDependency` and use `--reporter lcov-reporter`.
+For example if "lcov-reporter" was published to npm, you would simply add it to your package.json in `devDependencies` and use `--reporter lcov-reporter`.

   Here is a minimalistic sample reporter, for details look at the implementations in [lib/reporters/*](https://github.com/mochajs/mocha/tree/master/lib/reporters).